-(a) If FSS requires first article testing and approval, it usually requires that the contractor perform testing and that the first article:

-(1) Be produced at the same facility where production quantities will be produced.

-(2) Serve as the manufacturing standard.

-(b) In FSS, coordinate the need for first article testing and approval with the Quality Assurance Division (FQA).
-FQA provides the information to complete FAR 52.209-3 or 52.209-4.
+- (a) If first article testing and approval is required, GSA usually requires that the contractor perform testing and that the first article: - (1) Be produced at the same facility where production quantities will be produced; and - (2) Serve as the manufacturing standard. - (b) Coordinate the need for first article testing and approval with the Contract Operations Management Division (FXCC), which will provide the information to complete the clauses at FAR 52.209-3 or 52.209-4.